elle-n-lu/CA-T2A2-fruit-voting-api/README.md

 Flask-SQLAlchemy simplifies the process of working with databases in Flask applications by providing a convenient and intuitive interface.
 It handles database configuration, ORM mapping, query generation, session management, and integration with Flask.
 With Flask-SQLAlchemy, you can focus on building your application's logic and rely on its powerful database functionalities to interact with the database efficiently.

+Reference:

+Abba, I.V.
+(2022).
+What is an ORM – The Meaning of Object Relational Mapping Database Tools. [online] freeCodeCamp.org.
+Available at: https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/.

+Tran, B. (2020).
+ORM and SQLAlchemy — The ‘Magic Wand’ in Database Management. [online] Medium.
+Available at: https://trantriducs.medium.com/orm-and-sqlalchemy-the-magic-wand-in-database-management-a2d02877a57a [Accessed 30 Jun.
+2023].

+Huls, M. (2022).
+No Need to Ever Write SQL Again: SQLAlchemy’s ORM for Absolute Beginners. [online] Medium.
+Available at: https://towardsdatascience.com/no-need-to-ever-write-sql-again-sqlalchemys-orm-for-absolute-beginners-107be0b3148f [Accessed 30 Jun.
+2023].

 ## R5

 [Endpoints link](https://documenter.getpostman.com/view/19703585/2s93z9bhp1)